What account shall I give of this resolution when I stand before my God for judgement?

 III.
 Eligo.
 With all my might I will strive every day agere contra in omnibus (to act against myself in all things): (a) against my faults; (b) against my own will; (c) against my ease and comfort; (d) against the desires of the body; (e) against my habit and inclination of performing my duties negligently and without fervour.

 COMMENT: Today’s quote from Fr Doyle refers to his tactics for living the Third Degree of Humility (see yesterday’s post for more details).
 It clearly shows us that sanctity comes about through hard work and God’s grace; the saints were not just born that way.
 For Fr Doyle, reaching the Third Degree meant that he would accept and desire unpleasant things and act against his own inclinations in a variety of ways.
 Who amongst us would not benefit from adopting this approach to life?
-How comfortable we have tended to become in life.
 If real hardships are imposed on us, through wars, financial turmoil or other misfortunes, how much better prepared is the person who has learned to act against their own desires and inclinations even in little things.

-And if all of this seems too much for us, let us remember that Fr Doyle had already been a faithful and zealous Jesuit for almost two decades when he wrote these words.
+And if all of this seems too much, remember that Fr Doyle had already been a faithful and zealous Jesuit for almost two decades when he wrote these words -he would seem to have been very far advanced in his spiritual life.
 Let us begin where we can and trust in the Lord to help us along the way.